 Retrospective Games for New Teams | 1

-1. Retro game on online whiteboard
+Retro game #1 on the online whiteboard

 Duration: 10-20 minutes | Aim: Getting to know each other, analyzing team communication, retrospective games for new teams